w3reality/three-geo/README.rst

 Usage
 -----

-Here's an example to build a terrain located at GPS coordinates (46.5763, 7.9904) in a 5 km radius circle.
-The terrain's zoom resolution is set to 12 (where the highest value supported is 14).
+Here is an example of how to build a geographic terrain located at GPS coordinates (46.5763, 7.9904) in a 5 km radius circle.
+The terrain's zoom resolution is set to 12.

+(where the highest value supported is 14).

 For standalone tests, use **examples/simple-viewer** (`source code <https://github.com/w3reality/three-geo/tree/master/examples/simple-viewer>`__).